2025 PDC World Cup of Darts: Quarter-finals, semi-finals and final

 The quarter-finals, semi-finals and final all took place on 15 June.
 Northern Ireland progressed to the semi-finals by overturning a 5–4 deficit to defeat Ireland 8–5.
 In an interview afterwards, Daryl Gurney described the match as "a great advert for Irish darts".
 Damon Heta missed a match dart to seal an 8–6 victory for Australia over Germany, allowing Germany to come back and win the match in a deciding leg.
 Wales recorded a three-dart average of 99.66 to beat Hong Kong 8–4.
 The Netherlands lost their first legs of the tournament to the Czech Republic but still emerged as 8–2 victors.

 In the semi-finals, Northern Ireland were dominant in an 8–1 triumph against Germany, while Wales came back from 4–2 down to beat the Netherlands 8–5, setting up a final between fourth seeds Northern Ireland and second seeds Wales.
 Northern Ireland were taking part in their first World Cup final, while Wales were looking to win their third title.

 Northern Ireland's Daryl Gurney and Josh Rock were crowned champions after defeating Wales 10–9.

 In the final (best of 19 legs), Wales established a 7–5 lead to go three legs away from victory, but Northern Ireland claimed the next four to go 9–7 ahead.
 With the score at 9–8, Northern Ireland missed four match darts and Wales took the leg to level the match at 9–9 – a last-leg shootout to determine the champion.
 In the deciding leg, Northern Ireland secured the title by winning in 11 darts, with Daryl Gurney hitting the match-winning double eight.
 Northern Ireland claimed their first World Cup title and became the sixth nation to win the tournament, as well as the first new nation to triumph since Australia in 2022.
 Gurney expressed his pride in winning the tournament alongside Josh Rock, claiming: "I put this in higher regard than I did winning an individual event," before adding that he thought he would have a sore head the next morning.
 Rock also conveyed his delight by saying, "It's a privilege to represent your country.
 To make history and to win a World Cup for Northern Ireland is unreal.
 There will always be a star on our shirt from now on.
 I'm so proud of that."
 Gurney expressed his gratitude to his Welsh opponents, who applauded the Northern Irish team post-match.
 Jonny Clayton congratulated the winners and declared his admiration for Welsh teammate Gerwyn Price: "Gezzy is a class act, I'm a proud man to have a teammate like him."
 Price talked highly of Northern Ireland's performance before saying, "At 9–9 we gave ourselves a chance but they were a bit better than us and they deserve it."

 Group stage

-The group stage draw was announced on 4 June.